morhendos/subscriptions-tracker-lp/README.md

 The site automatically deploys to production when changes are pushed to the main branch.

+### Database Setup for Production
+1. Create a MongoDB Atlas cluster (free tier is sufficient for most waitlists)
+2. Set the `MONGODB_URI` environment variable in your hosting platform
+3. The database and collections will be created automatically on first use

 ## Contributing

 1. Create a feature branch from `main`